Sunny with a High Near 86 | SweetwaterNOW

 Today

 Sunny, with a high near 86.
-East wind 6 to 11 mph becoming west in the afternoon.
+East wind 5 to 10 mph, with gusts as high as 20 mph.

 Tonight

-Mostly clear, with a low around 55.
-West wind 6 to 11 mph becoming light and variable after midnight.
+Scattered showers, mainly after 5am.
+Mostly cloudy, with a low around 58.
+East wind 5 to 8 mph becoming west southwest after midnight.
+Chance of precipitation is 30%.

+Showers likely before noon, then showers likely and possibly a thunderstorm between noon and 5pm, then scattered showers and thunderstorms after 5pm.
+Partly sunny, with a high near 79.
+West southwest wind 6 to 13 mph becoming north northeast in the morning.
+Winds could gust as high as 26 mph.
+Chance of precipitation is 70%.

+Partly cloudy, with a low around 53.
+Southwest wind 5 to 13 mph.

 Wednesday

-Partly sunny, with a high near 85.
-Light southwest wind becoming west 6 to 11 mph in the morning.
+Sunny, with a high near 83.
+Breezy, with a west southwest wind 5 to 10 mph becoming west northwest 11 to 16 mph in the afternoon.
+Winds could gust as high as 24 mph.

 Wednesday Night

-Scattered showers and thunderstorms before midnight.
-Mostly cloudy, with a low around 53.
-West southwest wind 6 to 10 mph becoming south after midnight.
-Chance of precipitation is 30%.
+Mostly clear, with a low around 52.
+Northwest wind 8 to 13 mph becoming light and variable after midnight.

 Thursday